James Buchanan Eads: Later life and death

-Although he came from a humble background, Eads' accomplishments throughout his life earned him wealth and renown.
-He was so revered that Scientific American proposed that he run for president of the United States.
+Eads' accomplishments throughout his life earned him wealth and renown.
+The Scientific American proposed that he run for president of the United States.

 Eads died while on vacation in Nassau, Bahamas, aged 66.
 Eads and his second wife, Eunice, had moved to New York four years before his death.
 However, his funeral took place in St. Louis and he was buried in Bellefontaine Cemetery in St. Louis, Missouri in the family vault.